 4.2 The Admissions Panel aims to make each decision within 15 working days of receipt of a complete application.
-An application is deemed to be complete when sufficient information has been received in order to make each decision.
+An application is deemed to be complete when sufficient information has been received in order to make each decision, and an application fee has been paid.

-4.3 The Admissions Panel, through the College Office, is responsible for conveying official decisions to the applicant.
+4.3 The Admissions Panel, through the College Administration, is responsible for conveying official decisions to the applicant.